GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - Access and Explore the App

-  - Go to <http://FrontEndIP> (replace with the provided IP address) in your web browser.
+  - Go to FRONTEND_ADDRESS in your web browser.
   - Log in using your name or email.
 No password is required at this stage.
   - Interact with the app to understand its features:
     - Observe what happens after logging in.